Skip to main content

 • If the audit finds overcharges exceeding a threshold (often 3–5%), the landlord typically pays audit costs

-• Proactive self-audits eliminate 90%+ of the findings a tenant auditor would discover
+• Proactive self-audits catch most of the errors a tenant auditor would find

 Frequently Asked Questions